-Ports 1 and 2 of the LCOT card installed in the least slot number and ports 1 and 2 of the Super Hybrid ports can be used for Power Failure Connections.
+- Only CO line calls can be made during a power failure.
+All other features do not work. - Only ports 1 and 2 of the pre-installed LCOT card and ports 1 and 2 of the pre-installed hybrid ports can be used for Power Failure Connections.

-The Power Failure Connections between the LCOT card and Super Hybrid ports are automatically kept so that the conversation is maintained when the power is restored and the Main Board is recovering.
+The Power Failure Connections between the LCOT card and hybrid ports are automatically kept so that the conversation is maintained when the power is restored and the Main Board is recovering.